ValveSoftware/Fossilize/README.md

 By default the layer will serialize to `fossilize.$hash.$index.foz` in the working directory on `vkDestroyDevice`.
 However, due to the nature of some drivers, there might be crashes in-between.
 For this, there are two other modes.

+#### `export FOSSILIZE=1`

+Fossilize in an implicit layer with an `enable_environment` mechanism.
+Set this environment variable to automatically load the Fossilize layer.

 #### `export FOSSILIZE_DUMP_SIGSEGV=1`

 On Linux and Android, a SIGSEGV handler is registered on instance creation,